ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/07-skip-lists.md

 Once the proper level for the node has been determined, the next step is to find where the node should be inserted and link it in as appropriate at all of its levels.
-Here is an implementation for inserting a new value into the skip list followed by a visualization of the process.
+Here is an implementation for inserting a new value into the skip list followed by a visualisation of the process.
 Note that we build an `update` array as we progress through the skip list, so that we can update the pointers for the nodes that will precede the one being inserted.